Judge, Yankees pound Price for 4-game sweep of Red Sox

+NEW YORK (AP) — A couple of things have remained constant for the New York Yankees all season: They keep getting hurt and they keep winning games.

-NEW YORK (AP) — Aaron Judge homered early and a makeshift New York Yankees lineup pounded David Price in a 7-4 victory Sunday night that sent the defending World Series champion Boston Red Sox to their eighth consecutive defeat.
+Aaron Judge and Gio Urshela homered early as a makeshift Yankees lineup pounded David Price in a 7-4 victory Sunday night that sent the defending World Series champion Boston Red Sox to their eighth consecutive defeat.

+But no pleasure comes without pain for the AL East leaders these days.
+All-Star second baseman Gleyber Torres was lifted in the late innings because of a core issue and sent to the hospital for tests.
+Urshela was replaced at third base in the ninth, a few innings after fouling a ball hard off each leg in a span of three pitches.

+“It’s been a crazy year in that way, with the amount of things that have happened to guys physically,” manager Aaron Boone said.
+“But it’s also been something that’s been a real rallying cry for us.”

+X-rays on Urshela were negative, though he had both legs wrapped after the game.
+He said he was feeling better and planned to travel with the team to Baltimore.

 With only three projected regulars in the batting order, the banged-up Yankees won their fifth straight and completed the first four-game sweep of their longtime rivals since August 2009.
-New York (72-39) maintained its eight-game lead in the AL East over Tampa Bay and dropped the third-place Red Sox a whopping 14 1/2 behind — not to mention 6 1/2 games out of a playoff spot.
+New York (72-39) maintained its eight-game division lead over Tampa Bay and dropped the third-place Red Sox a whopping 14 1/2 behind — not to mention 6 1/2 games out of a playoff spot.

+“That’s what we’re supposed to do.
+We’re a first-place team,” Judge said.
+“We just went out there and took care of business.
+It doesn’t matter who we play.”

-Boston has dropped eight in a row for the first time since an eight-game skid in July 2015.
+Boston has lost eight in a row for the first time since an eight-game skid in July 2015.
+And at 59-55, the Red Sox have already lost more games than they did all last season while going 108-54.

-Still, no pleasure comes without pain for the Yankees these days.
-All-Star second baseman Gleyber Torres was lifted in the late innings with a core injury and sent to the hospital for tests.
-Third baseman Gio Urshela was removed a few innings after fouling a ball off each leg in a span of three pitches.
+“Overall, a horrible week,” manager Alex Cora said.
+“There’s no doubt in my mind these guys can turn it around.”

 Handed a 7-0 lead after three innings, J.A.
-Happ (9-6) improved to 10-4 against the sluggish Red Sox, who finished 1-8 in the Bronx this year and are 4-11 in the season series.
-He beat Price (7-5) in a matchup of starting pitchers who just came off paternity leave.
+Happ (9-6) improved to 10-4 against the Red Sox, who finished 1-8 in the Bronx this year and are 4-11 in the season series.
+He beat Price in a matchup of starting pitchers who just came off paternity leave.

 The start was delayed 69 minutes due to a threat of rain, though it remained almost completely dry throughout.

-Happ sailed through four innings before Christian Vázquez and rookie Michael Chavis hit back-to-back solo homers in the fifth.
-After a two-out wild pitch in the sixth, Andrew Benintendi chased Happ with a two-run single that shaved it to 7-4.
+Happ sailed through four innings before Christian Vázquez and rookie Michael Chavis hit back-to-back homers in the fifth.
+With two outs in the sixth, Andrew Benintendi chased Happ with a two-run single that shaved it to 7-4.

 Luis Cessa struck out Chavis with two on and worked 2 1/3 hitless innings.
 Chad Green got three outs for his third major league save and second this season.